Rabbi Paul Jacobson

 Rabbi Borovitz, a native of Cleveland, Ohio, received his B.A. from Vanderbilt University in 1970, his M.A. from Hebrew Union College-Jewish Institute of Religious (HUC-JIR) in 1973 and was ordained at HUC-JIR in June 1975.
 In March of 2000, he was awarded an honorary Doctor of Divinity from HUC-JIR.

 Rabbi Borovitz is an active leader in community affairs.
 He has been a member of the Bergen County Interfaith Brotherhood Sisterhood committee for 25 years.
 He is a past chair of Jewish Community Relations Council of the Jewish Federation of Northern New Jersey and has also served on the Jewish Federation of Northern New Jersey Board.
-He currently serves as Vice Chair of the National Board of the Jewish Council for Public Affairs; and on the Foundation Board of Bergen Regional Medical Center, the County hospital in Bergen County NJ.
+He currently serves as Vice Chair of the National Board of the Jewish Council for Public Affairs.

 Rabbi Borovitz is past President of the Bergen County Board of Rabbis and the North Jersey Board of Rabbis as well as the founding chairman of the Jewish Learning Project of Bergen County.
 Rabbi Borovitz is a frequent contributor to the Jewish Standard and the Bergen Record and a frequent lecturer on Judaism; The Middle East and Interfaith cooperation.